 The water pump is hydraulically driven.
 Follow the step by step instructions located in the cab of the truck for proper engagement of the hydraulics.
 Prior to engaging the water pump, connect the hose reel hose to a water hand gun, a water wand or the recirculator.

 Note: The water system must be full prior to connecting or turning on the water heater.
-The water heater will not operate unless there is at least 3 GPM water flow.
+The water heater will not fire if there is no water flow.
 See water heater instructions for proper operation of the water heater.